Faxonius shoupi: Description

-Life History
+Life history

-Very little is known about the Nashville crayfish life history.
+Very little is known about Nashville crayfish life history.
 Most of the research that has been done about the reproduction strategies of this crayfish have been on males.
 Male crayfish switch between two forms during mating season.
-The reproductive form is known as “form 1” and the non reproductive form is known as “form 2”.
-The form 1 male gonopod has been described to be shaped “short-curved”.
-This gonopod shape differs from other species’ gonopods in the same genus, Orconectes.
-This is a form of reproductive isolation known as “lock and key”, where individuals are prevented from hybridization through the genital shape.
+The reproductive form is known as "form 1" and the non reproductive form is known as "form 2".
+The form 1 male gonopod has been described to be shaped "short-curved".
+This gonopod shape differs from other species' gonopods in the same genus, Faxonius.
+This is a form of reproductive isolation known as "lock and key", where individuals are prevented from hybridization through the genital shape.

 Due to the lack of research on this particular species, the rest of the life history section are assumptions based on other crayfish.
 Reproduction typically begins in late summer and early fall.
 This is when males will switch from form 2 to form 1.
 Females will lay their eggs during the late winter and early spring.
 Each female lays several hundred eggs.
 Most of these eggs will die before hatching or in the early stages of life.

 Ecology

-Diet and Habitat
+Diet and habitat

 In general, crayfish eat algae, insects, worms, snails, fish eggs, leaves, and mussels.
 They forage mostly during the night from sunset to midnight and usually return to their burrows during daylight hours.
 Female Nashville crayfish can be found under large slab rocks while carrying eggs and young.

 Range

 Nashville crayfish are extremely tolerant to a wide range of habitat conditions.
 They are found in creeks with high amounts of sediment, gravel, slab, or cobble substrate.
 They can inhabit areas with turbid water due to oil and areas with high amounts of construction debris.
-The Nashville crayfish’s range is very restricted.
+The Nashville crayfish's range is very restricted.
 They are endemic to Mill Creek Basin and its tributaries in Davidson and Williamson Counties in Tennessee.
 They have recently been found in the Lower Tennessee River at the Pickwick Tailwater.
 There are 192 stream miles of the Mill Creek Watershed of which the species occupies 104 stream miles (54 percent).

 Behavior

 Males with larger chelae tend to be sexually dominant.
 This is because they are able to hold the female tighter and increase their copulation time.
 The Nashville crayfish can be aggressive and will attack its opponent by chasing, cornering, or driving it backward.
-There is little information about the Nashville crayfish’s territorial behavior toward its shelter.
+There is little information about the Nashville crayfish's territorial behavior toward its shelter.
 However, most crayfish are very territorial and will be aggressive to protect their burrows.